arjunjain/wpnewcarousels/readme.txt

 Author URI: http://www.arjunjain.info
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=SQC4WR7X5JGDY&lc=IN&item_name=WPNewCarousels&button_subtype=services&currency_code=USD&bn=PP%2dBuyNowBF%3abtn_buynowCC_LG%2egif%3aNonHosted
 Plugin URI: http://wordpress.org/extend/plugins/wpnewcarousels/
-Tags: carousel, wordpress carousel, multisite carousel, multisite slider, wordpress slider, carousel plugin, wordpress carousel plugin
+Tags: slider, carousel, responsive slider,responsive carousel, wordpress carousel, multisite carousel, multisite slider, wordpress slider, carousel plugin, wordpress carousel plugin
 Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 1.7
+Stable tag: 1.8

-This plugin is used to create the carousel that can be inserted to any wordpress page/post.
+This plugin is used to create the responsive carousel that can be inserted to any wordpress page/post.
 This plugin also support Wordpress Multisite setup.

 == Description ==
-This plugin is used to create the carousel that can be inserted to any wordpress page/post.
+This plugin is used to create the responsive carousel that can be inserted to any wordpress page/post.
 This plugin also support wordpress multisite setup.

 **Features**

+* Responsive carousel
 * wpnewcarousel button added to your default editor
 * Support wordpress multisite setup
 * Manage carousel width,height,effects,speed,animation using short code or dashboard